AAA Editor Notes

 The towering 20-story 1923 mill building, through which the ore would move as it was crushed and the valuable minerals separated from the rest of the rock, is now a museum.
 Fourteen other historic buildings also can be seen.
 Mining artifacts document the history of the site, and other items depict the social history of mining communities.
 The Canadian Mining Hall of Fame and a theater are on-site.

-An underground mine tunnel ride is a highlight of the museum, which chronicles mining history through hands-on demonstrations and exhibits.
+A 45-minute underground mine tunnel tour is a highlight of the museum, which chronicles mining history through hands-on demonstrations and exhibits.
 On site is a 235-ton super mine truck.
 Gold panning is included with admission.

 Note: The tunnel temperature is a constant 12 C (54 F); warm clothing and comfortable walking shoes are recommended.
 Hard hats are provided.